Jennifer Morrison: Personal life

 In 2004, Morrison began dating Australian actor Jesse Spencer, her co-star in House.
 They were engaged in December 2006, but called it off in August 2007.
 Morrison dated Puerto Rican actor Amaury Nolasco from 2009 to 2012.

 She has been in a relationship with Salvadoran-American actor Gerardo Celasco since 2019.
 In April 2022, Morrison began referring to Celasco as her husband.
-In June 2024, Morrison confirmed that she had recently become a mother to a baby girl.
+In June 2024, Morrison confirmed that she is mother to a girl.